Nothing focuses a mind better than paying for profits.

 Lastly, the process can be transformational.
 As law firm consultants, we have seen the direct benefits of law firm partners who are given incentives.
 These law firm partners are more willing to endure the short-term pressures related to change.

-For starters, a firm will need to develop origination splitting policies and a methodology for equating client profitability to income.
+For starters, a firm must develop origination splitting policies and a methodology for equating client profitability to income.
 Additionally, an education process is necessary to ensure that partners understand the mechanics of the system.
 As nothing focuses a mind like compensation, most partners will at least develop a working knowledge of the fundamentals since they determine law firm partner salary.

 Origination policies: